Djobleezy/llama3-gui/README.md

 - A button to download your chat transcript.
 - Sliders to tweak model temperature and token limits.

+The temperature slider controls the randomness of the model's responses: higher values lead to more varied answers.
+The token limit sets the maximum length of each reply.

 ## Development

 The main functionality lives in `app/main.py` and helper functions in `app/utils.py`.
 Dependencies are listed in `app/requirements.txt`.